py2ai/py2ai.github.io/_posts/2026-04-11-Kronos-Foundation-Model-Financial-Markets.md

 - Comprehensive documentation

 Whether you're building trading systems, conducting research, or exploring financial ML, Kronos provides a powerful foundation for your work.

+## Related guides

+Kronos is a financial foundation model — these adjacent open-source ML/AI guides may also be useful:

+- **[GBrain: Self-Wiring Knowledge Graph Memory Layer for AI Agents](/gbrain-self-wiring-knowledge-graph-ai-agents/)** — a self-wiring knowledge graph for AI agents, useful for organizing financial research and entity relationships.
+- **[Open CoDesign: Open-Source Claude Design Alternative](/Open-Codesign-Open-Source-Claude-Design-Alternative/)** — turn prompts into polished HTML prototypes, dashboards, and charts locally with BYOK multi-model support.